Lamden/lamden_link_docs/swapOtherNative2other.md

 >[!Tip]
 >Some common issues you might encounter:<br/>
 > * *Could not get proof of recording from hash recording* - refresh the browser page and follow the steps again; it should re-prompt you for the transaction
+> * *Funds aren't appearing in my MetaMask wallet* - view the section below titled "Resume a Swap" for steps you can take

 ### Completed